b-jesch/script.service.gto/README.md

+<h1>Important Update - Please read</h1>

+<h4>Due some changes in value handling of the addon settings, you need to change the values of

+* Refresh interval content
+* Refresh interval widget
+* Start scraper with delay

+to a different value, store these setting(s), switch back to the desired values and store them again.
+This affects the settings.xml of the addon by rewriting changed values.
+A simple reset to defaults has no effect!

+Another way is deinstalling the addon with settings and reinstall the addon again.</h4>

 <h1>Description:</h1>

 The script 'script.service.gto' fetches actual tv highlights from various RSS feeds and present them as widget in the home